-The following table shows the scheduled amortization of the insured general obligation bonds of Puerto Rico and various obligations of its related authorities and public corporations.
-The affiliated ceding companies guarantee payments of interest and principal when those amounts are scheduled to be paid and cannot be required to pay on an accelerated basis.
-In the event that obligors default on their obligations, the affiliated ceding companies would only be required to pay the shortfall between the principal and interest due in any given period and the amount paid by the obligors.
+The following table shows the scheduled amortization of the general obligation bonds of Puerto Rico and various obligations of its related authorities and public corporations that the Company reinsures.
+The Company guarantees payments of interest and principal when those amounts are scheduled to be paid and cannot be required to pay on an accelerated basis.
+In the event that obligors default on their obligations, the Company would only be required to pay the shortfall between the principal and interest due in any given period and the amount paid by the obligors.

-Amortization Schedule of Puerto Rico Net Par Outstanding and Net Debt Service Outstanding As of December 31, 2015
+Amortization Schedule of Puerto Rico Net Par Outstanding and Net Debt Service Outstanding As of December 31, 2016